Tight Fine-Grained Bounds for Direct Access on Join Queries: Hardness of Set Disjointness

-\paragraph{Preparations.} To start our reductions, first note that finding a zero-$k$-clique in a general graph is equivalent to finding a zero-$k$-clique in a complete $k$-partite graph.
-This can be shown using a reduction that duplicates the nodes and the edges $k$ times, and replaces non-existing edges by edges of very large weight. \begin{observation}[\cite{AbboudBDN18}] If the \pb{Zero-$(k+1)$-Clique} Conjecture is true, then it is also true restricted to complete $(k+1)$-partite graphs. \end{observation} Due to this observation, we can assume that we are given a complete $(k+1)$-partite graph $G=(V,E)$ with $n$ vertices and with color classes $V_1, \ldots, V_{k+1}$ and a weight function $w$ on the edges.
+\paragraph{Preparations.} First note that finding a zero-$k$-clique in a general graph is equivalent to finding a zero-$k$-clique in a complete $k$-partite graph.
+This can be shown using a reduction in which each vertex $v$ is duplicated $k$ times, giving vertices of the form $(v,i)$ with $1\le i \le k$, and each edge $\{u, v\}$ is replaced by the $k^2-k$ edges $\{(u,i), (v,j)\}$ for $1\le i,j\le k$ and $i\ne j$; then, to make this $k$-partite graph complete, edges of very large weight are added where needed. \begin{observation}[\cite{AbboudBDN18}] If the \pb{Zero-$k$-Clique} Conjecture is true, then it is also true restricted to complete $k$-partite graphs. \end{observation} Due to this observation, we can assume that we are given a complete $(k+1)$-partite graph $G=(V,E)$ with $n$ vertices and with color classes $V_1, \ldots, V_{k+1}$ and a weight function $w$ on the edges.
 We denote by $w(u,v)$ the weight of the edge from $u$ to $v$, and more generally by $w(v_1,\ldots,v_\ell) := \sum_{1 \le i < j \le \ell} w(v_i,v_j)$ the total weight of the clique $(v_1,\ldots,v_\ell)$.

 For our construction it will be convenient to assume that the edge weights lie in a finite field.
-Recall that in the \pb{Zero-$(k+1)$-Clique} problem we can assume that all weights are integers between $-n^c$ and $n^c$, for some constant $c$ that may depend on $k$.
+Recall that in the \pb{Zero-$(k+1)$-Clique} problem we can assume that all weights are integers between $-n^c$ and $n^c$ for some constant $c$.
 We first compute a prime number between $10(k+1)^2 n^{c}$ and $100 (k+1)^2 n^{c}$ by a standard algorithm: Pick a random number in that interval, check whether it is a prime, and repeat if it is not.
 By the prime number theorem, a random number in that interval is a prime with probability $\Theta(1/\log(n))$.
 It follows that in expected time $O(\textup{polylog}(n))$ we find a prime $p$ in that interval.

 Having found the large prime $p$, we consider all edge weights as given in the finite field $\mathbb{F}_p$.
 Note that $p$ is bigger than the sum of weights of any $(k+1)$-clique in $G$, so the $(k+1)$-cliques of weight $0$ are the same over $\mathbb{Z}$ and $\mathbb{F}_p$.
 Thus, in the remainder we assume all arithmetic to be done over $\mathbb{F}_p$.